 Most peels including the acne and melasma peels take a few days to see light exfoliation.
 In these cases you can return to work or school immediately.
 These peels take about 2- 3 days to start of skin exfoliation which can last about a week.
-Having a good moisturizer and reapplying thought the day will help heal faster.
+Having a good moisturizer and reapplying throughout the day will help heal faster.
 For medium depth peels, you’ll have a similar time to peel, but the peeling is much more robust and you’ll need to have 5-7 days away from work.

 + What are the risks?

 These peels can trigger cold sores, so if you have a history of these, let your doctor know and you should be started on antivirals.
-Given the strength of medium depth peels, you’ll be have to be on these medications as a precaution.
+Given the strength of medium depth peels, you’ll have to be on these medications as a precaution.

 + Do chemical peels hurt?

 Chemical peels can have some associated discomfort depending on the level of peel.
 Dr. Tokarz and her team will give you a handheld fan to reduce this.
 The deeper the peel, the more benefit, but the more discomfort you’ll feel.